kragen/derctuo/markdown/taking-screenshots.md

 ![(xfce4-screenshooter screenshot)](xfce4-screenshooter.png)

-`xfce4-screenshooter -s somedir -r` is nearly as good as Spectacle, and it's even faster (maybe 6 seconds rather than 15 on this netbook), but it doesn't let you interactively adjust the dotted-line crop box shown above before saving — once you release the mouse button, that's it!
+`xfce4-screenshooter -s somedir -r` is nearly as good as Spectacle, and it’s even faster (maybe 6 seconds rather than 15 on this netbook), but it doesn’t let you interactively adjust the dotted-line crop box shown above before saving — once you release the mouse button, that’s it!
 But then it prompts you for a filename.
 At least it has the option of specifying what directory to put it in.

 `mate-screenshot -a` is similar, but you have to manually navigate through the filesystem to the right directory with its GUI.
-Only the first time you run it, though, or when you're switching directories.
+Only the first time you run it, though, or when you’re switching directories.

 `gnome-screenshot -i` is similar, except that you additionally have to select the option to not screenshot the whole screen every fucking